ronilaukkarinen/mastodon-bird-ui/README.md

 Not everything is possible via CSS only.
 In fact, some of the tweaks I had to do to the Mastodon core, see my fork [here](https://github.com/mastodon/mastodon/compare/v4.1.2...ronilaukkarinen:mastodon:mementomori-social-mods) and the tweaks above.

 However, even if they were possible, I won't implement all requests.
 My opinionated choices are not the only answer, but I'm not willing to add every possible customization to this UI as default.
 I want to keep it simple and extendable.

-### I want background-color to the compose form

-See the end of [this comment](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/10#issuecomment-1499345796).

 ### Why don't you just create an app?